opendialogai/opendialog/od-docker-demo/readme.md

 # OpenDialog Prebuilt Docker Image

-The OpenDialog CI process builds a docker image for every feature branch.
-This docker-compose configuration helps you to quickly get started with the latest build of OpenDialog from the opendialogai Docker hub [registry](https://hub.docker.com/repository/docker/opendialogai/opendialog).
+The OpenDialog CI process builds a Docker image for releases and main feature branches.
+This docker-compose configuration helps you to quickly get started with the latest build of OpenDialog from the Opendialog Docker hub [registry](https://hub.docker.com/repository/docker/opendialogai/opendialog).

 ## Running Docker locally